-• Presentations (including poster sessions) at academic conferences, on a regular basis.

-- Publication of at least one article in a refereed journal or refereed conference proceedings, or a chapter in a book from a noted publisher. - Though not required, the following scholarly activities are also encouraged: - o Publication of book reviews, textbooks, or other pedagogical material. - Authorship of received grants.
+- Presentations (including poster sessions) at academic conferences, on a regular basis. - Publication of at least one article in a refereed journal or refereed conference proceedings, or a chapter in a book from a noted publisher. - Though not required, the following scholarly activities are also encouraged: - o Publication of book reviews, textbooks, or other pedagogical material.